-If you desire, any surgical patient may stay the night at the clinic for no extra charge.
+If you desire, any surgical patient may stay the night after their surgery at the clinic for no extra charge.

 Spay And Neuter

-Every year, thousands and thousands of pets go missing.
+Every year, thousands of pets go missing.
 Not knowing where your pet is or how to bring them back can be a helpless, hopeless feeling.
 It's a tragedy that happens all too often.
-But there is a simple, safe, and effective way to ensure your pet's safety and retrieval should they get lost.
+Microchipping is a simple, safe, and effective way to aid in your pet's safe retrieval should they get lost.
 This procedure can be done at anytime, including when they are spayed and neutered.

 At St. Clair Veterinary Clinic in Scottsburg, IN, we believe that one of the most important aspects of caring for your pet's health is vaccinating him or her against possible diseases.
 There are a variety of diseases which affect our pets, and other animals, so proper vaccination is vital to protecting them from many types of illnesses.

 Our clinic has the ability to see appointments for a wide variety of medical issues in dogs and cats.
 Skin irritations, endocrine problems, ear infections, allergies, respiratory infections, and heart problems are just a few of the conditions that we evaluate on a daily basis.
 We also provide counseling for new pet and puppy owners.
 We then follow your pet through the changes in their life, and adjust to their needs of your pet accordingly.
-When your pet becomes a senior around the age of seven, we start recommending yearly blood work to check kidney and liver function to further assess your pet’s health is recommended, and can start early in life to catch diseases as soon as possible.
+Your pet becomes a senior around the age of seven.
+Yearly blood work to check kidney and liver functions to further assess your pet’s health is recommended, and can start early in life to catch diseases as soon as possible.
 We also talk about diet changes and the care needed specifically for senior pets and if a specialist is needed, we offer referrals.

 Starting at the beginning of your new fur baby’s life through their final days, we will be there for you and them.
 We offer new pet and puppy counseling to help you acclimate to caring for your new pet, and to help your pet acclimate to you.
 From there, we follow them and adjust our care according to their specific needs.
 Around age seven, when your pet becomes a senior, we begin to recommend yearly blood work to check liver and kidney functions.
 We also discuss diet and care changes in order to ensure that your pet is as healthy as possible far into old age.
 In addition, we offer weight counseling services at any age.